I'm an artist, plumber, gourmet, and wine lover. Living the good life in France with my husband, son, and our collection of animals.

 - Suspend this over the box or inside the box.
 You might have to devise some contraption with chairs and brooms.
 I have a nail in a beam, and I put my lamp on a long chain.
 When it is inside the box, place it in one corner, so the goslings can sit directly under it but can also escape the heat, if necessary.

 - To gauge how far away you need to place the lamp and the temperature of the heat, watch the goslings' behaviour.
 If they huddle together, they are cold.
 If they disperse to the edges of the box, they are too hot.
 When they walk around or sit around the middle (not too close together), then you will know that they have the ideal temperature.

 - Raise the lamp a little each week, as necessary.
-They should not need the heat after 4 – 5 weeks, but perhaps they will need it only at night, depending on the weather.
+They should not need the heat after four to five weeks, but perhaps they will need it only at night, depending on the weather.
 You have to play it by ear.

 - Feed them unmedicated chick crumbs during the first few weeks of life.
 It is important to check that it is unmedicated, as goslings will eat much more food than chicks do.

 - They need water but shouldn’t be allowed into the water until they get their feathers.
 I use a cat bowl for their food and another, placed a little distance away, for their water.

 - They need something to peck at.
 I tried raising goslings and chicks together, and it all seemed to be going well until I noticed that the goslings were sucking the tail feathers off the chicks!
 Dig up clods of grass and put it in their box.
 If they don’t have something to peck, they might start feather picking each other.